 Here’s where we get into the best of all worlds.
 Metabolic conditioning or circuit training is the one-stop-shop for getting your cardiovascular conditioning, building muscle, losing fat, improving your body composition, and saving time.

-There was a time in my life where I was working so much between working full-time as a personal trainer and part time as a digital marketing director, that many days I’d only have 20-25 minutes to start and finish my workout as soon as I hit the doors of the gym.
+There was a time in my life where I was working so much between working full-time as a personal trainer and part time as a digital marketing professional, that many days I’d only have 20-25 minutes to start and finish my workout as soon as I hit the doors of the gym.

 Thankfully, that was all the time that I needed to do everything that I needed to do.

 By putting my weight training program into circuits I was able to do all of the work that I needed to PLUS get an extra metabolic bump from keeping my heart rate elevated.
 Keep in mind, of ALL of the activities mentioned in this article, metabolic conditioning is the most rigorous and the most rewarding.
 It gets your heart rate higher than cardio and even HIIT, plus you get all of the anabolic (muscle building) benefits of weight training.

 Summing it Up